felipelodur/R-ML-Useful-Scripts/README.md

 # R-ML-Useful-Scripts

-Some R scripts on Machine Learning related tasks for quick reference
+Some R scripts on Machine Learning related tasks for quick reference for data science